 Academics at Tulane

-Tulane's multidisciplinary education provides students the opportunity to apply what they are learning inside of the classroom to benefit the surrounding community.
-As the only private research university to have a public service requirement, Tulane provides an undergraduate education of unequaled quality while engaging students in re-envisioning and rebuilding one of America’s most loved cities.
+Tulane's multidisciplinary education provides students the opportunity to apply classroom learning to benefit the surrounding community.
+As the first private research university to institute a public service requirement, Tulane provides an undergraduate education of unequaled quality while engaging students in re-envisioning one of America’s most loved cities.

 Tulane pairs the resources of a large research university with the benefits of a small liberal arts college.
-Tulane is one of the few research institutions in the country where almost all undergraduate courses are taught by full-time faculty, small class sizes are the norm and Tulane faculty members are both accessible and approachable.
+It is one of the few research institutions in the country where almost all undergraduate courses are taught by full-time faculty, small class sizes are the norm, and faculty members are both accessible and approachable.

 All students enter as undergraduates through the Newcomb-Tulane Undergraduate College.
-Once a student selects a major, they become affiliated with one of 5 undergraduate schools, which are Architecture, Business, Liberal Arts, Public Health and Tropical Medicine, and Science and Engineering.
-It is not difficult to double major across schools, because all students remain part of the unified undergraduate college.
+Once a student selects a major, he or she becomes affiliated with one of 5 undergraduate schools: Architecture, Business, Liberal Arts, Public Health and Tropical Medicine, or Science and Engineering.
+It's not difficult to double major (even across schools), because all students remain part of the unified undergraduate college.

 Tulane also encourages students to enhance their college experience by studying abroad.
-Tulane's Study Abroad Office offers over 80 different programs in over 40 different countries.
+Tulane's Office of Study Abroad offers over 80 different programs in over 40 different countries.

-Students who excel academically may participate in the Tulane Honors Program to enrich their education with interdisciplinary Honors Colloquia, special seminars, and an honors residence hall.
-Graduation with honors often leads to prestigious scholarships and fellowships; Tulane graduates have been named Fulbright, Rhodes, Gates and Marshall scholars.
+Students who excel academically may participate in the Tulane Honors Program to enrich their education with interdisciplinary Honors Colloquia, special seminars, and an optional honors residence hall.
+Graduation with honors often leads to prestigious scholarships and fellowships; Tulane graduates have been named Fulbright, Rhodes, Gates, and Marshall Scholars.

 Did You Know?